crashoverride777/swifty-ads/README.md

 # SwiftyAds

-SwiftyAds is a Swift library to display banner, interstitial, rewarded videos and native ads from AdMob and its supported mediation networks.
+A Swift library to display banner, interstitial, rewarded videos and native ads from Google AdMob and its supported mediation partners.

 # 2021 Roadmap

-- Replace deprecated PersonalAdConsent SDK with User messaging platform (GDPR)
-- iOS 14 app tracking transparency
 - Multiple ad unit ids
 - Swift package manager support